blackpill/tesla-display/_pages/about.md

 ## Key features:
 1. Free
-2. Can play video even in D-Mode
+2. Can play video while driving
 3. Can cast Waze, Google Map to Tesla's screen for navigation
 4. Can play video links pasted from Youtube, Tiktok, ESPN, TED, CBC, PBS...
 5. No extra internet traffic